tjbo/books/README.md

 - each module has one container with connect()
 - anything under the container is a “dumb” component
 - modules are encapsulated (though some actions are inevitably public for cross component communication):

- 	*for example the books container can call Add on the Favourites Module, but Add will take care of managing it’s own state*
+     *  *for example the books container can call `FavoritesActions.Add()` on the `Favorites Module`, however the `Favorites Module` manages and updates it's own reducer*
 - since the modules are self contained they all get chunked to their own files; this is a good pattern for very large products as you only send down the wire what is nessacary

 ## NAMING CONVENTION

-I’ve seen projects where every file was named reducer.js, container.js, index.js, etc. I’m generally not in love with this naming convention.
+Many projects name every file `reducer.js`, `container.js`, `index.js`, etc.

-I find for dev friendliness that I always error on the side of caution and choose to name things like `favoriteBooks/_favoriteBooksContainer.js` (the underscore here denotes that the particular file is to do with redux state – most projects have a lot more dumb components)
+For dev friendliness I errored on the side of caution and chose a naming structure like `favoriteBooks/_favoriteBooksContainer.js`

+* (the underscore here denotes that the particular file is to do with redux state – most projects have a lot more dumb components)

+Though the names end up much longer.

 This generally makes navigation of bigger projects easier when you browsing a repo online, or if you use a menu prompt to open files in your editor.